AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 ## Create the Podfile

 The Adobe Mobile SDK for iOS uses the CocoaPods to manage dependencies between its various components.
-If you don't already have CocoaPods installed in your development environment, [you need to install it first](https://cocoapods.org/).
+If you don't already have [CocoaPods](https://cocoapods.org/) installed in your development environment, follow the installation instructions on their website.
+Also, if you haven't already downloaded the [Bus Booking app](assets/iOS_Standalone.zip), save it to your local machine and extract the zip archive to your desktop.

 **To create the Podfile**